The Last Metro: Plot

-After the war, Bernard returns to be male lead in a new play that the freed Lucas wrote while hiding.
-In it, the female lead played by Marion offers to share her life but he claims he never really loved her.
-At the end of the opening night, Bernard, Marion and Lucas stand hand in hand to receive the applause.
+After the war ends, Bernard returns to the theater to star in a new play written by Lucas during his time in hiding.
+On opening night, Marion, who plays the female lead, expresses her desire to share her life with Bernard, but he confesses that he never truly loved her.
+As the curtain falls, Bernard, Marion, and Lucas stand hand-in-hand to receive the applause of the audience.